CCLT participates in a state-wide scientific study of Big Night.

 CCLT collects important data for the statewide Maine Big Night project and are thrilled to have your help.
 We count each species we see, how many dead or alive, and also the number of vehicles that come through.
 The collected data tracking frog and salamander migration directly influences their conservation outlook.
 Lead volunteers are on site for you to report your findings.
 Many families or pods work together for a fun group activity and to not over-report sightings.

-In the past, we have opened up the opportunity to all who are interested.
-This year, in order to better protect these vulnerable critters, ensure participants’ safety, and collect the most accurate data possible, we are limiting the number of registrants.
+In order to better protect these vulnerable critters, ensure participants’ safety, and collect the most accurate data possible, we are limiting the number of registrants.
 So, if you’re interested, be sure to sign up now!

 Dates of recent Big Nights: